- やさしい日本語

 ---|---|---|---|

-As of February 2023, there are 22 job types and 33 industries in which construction-related work can be done.
+As of February 2023, there are 22 occupations and 33 industries that can be engaged in construction-related work.

-For information on the work that technical intern trainees can do, please see "What is the Technical Intern Training Program for Foreigners?
-3. Construction-related" by the Japan International Skilled Worker Cooperation Agency (JISS).
+Technical Intern Training For information on the work that students can do, please refer to the "What is the Foreigner Technical Intern Training System 3.
+Construction-related" of the Japan International Human Resources Cooperation Foundation.

-In addition, there is a limit to the period during which technical intern trainees can work, with trainees allowed to stay for one year under Technical Intern Training No. 1, two years under Technical Intern Training (ii), and two years under Technical Intern Training No. 3.
+In addition, Technical Intern Training students are allowed to work for a limited period of time, and they are allowed to stay for one year in Technical Intern Training No. 1, two years in Technical Intern Training (ii), and two years in Technical Intern Training No. 3.

-If you pass the exam and everything goes smoothly, you will be able to carry out your technical training for up to five years.
+If you pass the exam and go well, you can Technical Intern Training for up to 5 years.

 Skills

-The "Skilled" residence status allows you to engage in activities that require skilled work in a specific industrial field.
+The status of residence "skilled" allows you to engage in activities with skilled skills in a special field of industry.

-You will also need to have foreign-specific architectural or civil engineering skills and 5 to 10 years of work experience.
+You must have foreign architectural or civil engineering skills and also need 5~10 years of work experience.

-Architectural or civil engineering skills unique to a foreign country are skills that do not exist in Japan.
+Architectural or civil engineering skills unique to foreign countries are skills that are not found in Japan.

-Examples include frame wall construction and direct attachment construction using imported stone materials.
+This includes the frame wall construction method and the direct pasting method using imported stone.

-The period of stay can be five years, three years, one year, or three months, and is determined by the Immigration Bureau of Japan based on the applicant's desired period of stay, as well as the size and business situation of the employer.
+The period of stay can be 5 years, 3 years, 1 year, or 3 months, depending on the Immigration Services Agency of Japan, depending on the desired period of stay, the size of the employer, and the business conditions of the company to be the employer.

 Status or position-based status